ev19u056/StopNN/README.md

 #### Exercise 4 - "Plot" your NN

 Your life is facilitaded in this exercise.
-You just have to look into `plotNN.py` script and run in over your trained model.
+You just have to look into `plotNN.py` script and run it over your trained model.

 1. Run `plotNN.py` over your model
 2. Look at each one of the produced plots.
 Take a special look into the `ROC` curve and the `FOM` plots.
 What can you infer from them?